The Polar Express

 sleigh on Christmas Eve, instead hears a train's whistle.
 He goes outside to find a magical train, the eponymous Polar Express, which was sent to pick up the boy and hundreds of other children to go the North Pole and Santa's workshop.
 There, one of the passengers will receive "the first gift of Christmas".

 with Tom Hanks

-doing most of the voice work and movements.
+(who also served as an executive producer) doing much of the voice work and movements.
 Despite Zemeckis having made some legendary movies

 , the movie is unfortunately remembered for sliding into the Uncanny Valley